-Performances of dance Standard days and timings (please read guidance note Will the performance of dance take place Indoors or outdoors or both - please tick (please read guidance note 3) Indoors 7) read guide IIICE IIOLE Tible 37 Outdoors Day Start Finish Both Mon 10:00 03:00 Please give further details here (please read guidance n ote 4) Tue 10:00 03:00 Performances of dance by staff and performers.
-Wed 10:00 03:00 State any seasonal variations for the performance of diguidance note 5) ance (please re ad Thur 10:00 03:00 Fri 10:00 03:00 Non standard timings.
-Where you intend to use the premises for the performance of dance at different times to those listed in the column on the Sat 10:00 03:00 left, please list (please read guidance note 6) An additional hour to the standard and non-standard times on the day whe n British Sun 10:00 03:00 Summertime commences.
-New Year's Eve - from the end of permitted hours on New of permitted hours on New Year's Day.
-Year's Eve to th e start descrip within Standar ng of a sin ption to the (e), (f) or (g rd days and read guida nt failing 3) 1 timings Please give a description of the type of entertainment versions and the strictly considered live music, recorded music but which may not be strictly considered live music, reperformance of dance, for example but not limited to cabare sic and performa ance of Day Start Finish Will this entertainment take place indoors or outdoors Indoors Mon 10:00 03:00 or both - please tick (please read guidance note 3) Outdoors Both Tue 10:00 03:00 Please give further details here (please read guidance no te 4) Wed 10:00 03:00 Please see above.
-Thur 10:00 03:00 State any seasonal variations for entertainment of a similar described that falling within (e), (f) or (g) (please read guidance note 5) Fri 10:00 03:00 , Sat 10:00 03:00 Non standard timings.
-Where you intend to use the pre- entertainment of a similar description to that falling with ling within (e), (f) or (g) at Sun 10:00 03:00 read guidance note 6) please list (plea 190 An additional hour to the standard and non-standard times of Summertime commences. on the day when British New Year's Eve - from the end of permitted hours on New Year's Day. ear's Eve to the start
+Performances of dance Standard days and timings Will the performance of dance take place indoors or outdoors or both - please tick (please read guidance (please read guidance note 7) note 3) Outdoors Day Start Finish Both Mon 09:00 03:00 03:00 Please give further details here (please read guidance no te 4) Tue 09:00 03:00 Performance of dance by staff and performers.
+Wed 09:00 03:00 State any seasonal variations for the performance of dance (please read guidance note 5) Thur 09:00 03:00 - Fri 09:00 03:00 Non standard timings.
+Where you intend to use the premises for the performance of dance at different times to those listed in the column on the Sat 09:00 03:00 left, please list (please read guidance note 6) From the end of permitted hours on New Year's Eve to the s start of permitted hours Sun 09:00 03:00 on New Year's Day.
+An additional hour to the terminal hour on the day that Britis commences. h Summertime

+Anything of a similar description to that falling within (e), (f) or (g) Standard days and timings (please read guidance note 7) Please give a description of the type of entertainment year Entertainment of a similar nature to live music, recorded mudance but which may not be strictly considered live music, reperformance of dance, for example but not limited to cabare sic and perform ecorded music nance of and Day Start Finish Will this entertainment take place indoors or outdoors Indoors Mon 09:00 03:00 or both - please tick (please read guidance note 3) Outdoors Both Tue 09:00 03:00 Please give further details here (please read guidance no te 4) Wed 09:00 03:00 As above Thur 09:00 03:00 State any seasonal variations for entertainment of a sin that falling within (e), (f) or (g) (please read guidance not on to Fri 09:00 03:00 Sat 09:00 03:00 Non standard timings.
+Where you intend to use the preentertainment of a similar description to that falling with the second of the left. hin (e), (f) or (g ı) at Sun 09:00 03:00 Gifferent times to those listed in the corread guidance note 6) From the end of permitted hours on New on New Year's Day. piease list (pie ase From the end of permitted hours on New Year's Eve to the on New Year's Day. start of permitte ed hours An additional hour to the terminal hour on the day that Britis commences. sh Summertime